 The rewards for leaving reviews don’t have to be as direct as money.
 They can be entries into a competition, vouchers for money off a next purchase, and other more creative incentives.

-Another useful way for a business to utilize consumers is to help them create online buzz.
 Traditionally, one of the best methods for creating online buzz has come from press coverage highlighting new product launches, key developments and more.